-- ARTC was established on 24 February 1998 as a company under the Corporations Law.
-ARTC's shares are fully owned by the Australian Government.
-ARTC was established as the entity to manage the granting of access to rail operators to the Interstate Rail Network.
-ARTC was created with an objective to create a single process of access to the Interstate Rail Network consistent with the Competition Principles Agreement and the National Rail Summit Heads of Agreement. - (b) ARTC currently owns or leases and is responsible for the granting of access to that part of the Interstate Rail Network comprising the Network. - (c) In ARTC's view, as a vertically separated provider of access, ARTC operates in a competitive environment where competitive pressure from other modes of transport (particularly road) place constraints on rail transport and access pricing.
+- (a) ARTC was established on 24 February 1998 as a company under the Corporations Law.
+ARTC's shares are fully owned by the Australian Government ARTC was established as the entity to manage the granting of access to rail operators to the Interstate Rail Network.
+ARTC was created with an objective to create a single process of access to the Interstate Rail Network consistent with the Competition Principles Agreement and the National Rail Summit Heads of Agreement. - (b) ARTC currently owns or leases and is responsible for the granting of access to that part of the Interstate Rail Network comprising the Network. - (c) As a vertically separated provider of access, ARTC operates in a competitive environment where competitive pressure from other modes of transport (particularly road) place constraints on rail transport and access pricing.
 Accordingly, in ARTC's view, it is unlikely to be able to price in any of its markets at levels which will fully recover the full economic costs of its assets. - (d) As the manager of a significant part of the Interstate Rail Network, ARTC has adopted the concepts of equity and transparency as key elements of its pricing policies.
 ARTC will not discriminate price on the basis of the identity of the customer.
-By so doing, ARTC seeks to stimulate customer confidence, competition and market growth in the rail industry in an evolving environment in which government owned vertically integrated railways have largely been replaced by privately owned operators with access to shared track infrastructure. - (e) As an access provider, maintenance of the Network and Associated Facilities is a large component of ARTC's current cost structure.
-These services are either outsourced and managed under maintenance contracts entered into on commercial terms as a result of a competitive tender process, or, in ARTC's view, otherwise managed on an efficient basis.
-ARTC has adopted this practice with a view to ensuring that ARTC's cost structure will reflect efficient infrastructure practice. - (f) ARTC has prepared this Undertaking voluntarily in pursuance of its charter objectives. - (g) This Undertaking will be applied consistently to Access Applications where such applications are within the scope of this Undertaking as set out in Part 2.
+By so doing, ARTC seeks to stimulate customer confidence, competition in above rail markets and market growth in the rail industry in an evolving environment in which government owned vertically integrated railways have largely been replaced by privately owned operators with access to shared track infrastructure. - (e) As an access provider, maintenance of the Network and Associated Facilities is a large component of ARTC's current cost structure.
+These services are either outsourced and managed under maintenance contracts entered into on commercial terms as a result of a competitive tender process, or otherwise managed on an efficient basis.
+ARTC has adopted this practice with a view to ensuring that ARTC's cost structure will reflect efficient infrastructure practice. - (f) ARTC has prepared this Undertaking voluntarily in pursuance of its charter objectives, and those of the rail industry, and to provide a framework to manage negotiations with Applicants for Access to the Network for the purpose of operating Services. - (g) This Undertaking will be applied consistently to Access Applications where such applications are within the scope of this Undertaking as set out in Part 2.